top of page

 For centuries, women have carried not only their own wounds but also the imprints of ancestral pain, cultural suppression, and silence.
 The Rite of the Womb helps us:

-Receiving the rite also makes you a Womb Keeper - part of a global lineage of women holding and transmitting this healing for future generations.
+Receiving the rite also makes you a Womb Keeper.
+You become part of a global lineage of women holding and transmitting this healing for future generations.

 Experiencing the Rite of the Womb